 Mills remains committed to providing a distinctive and transformative education this academic year while following State and Alameda County public health orders.
 In consultation with faculty and academic leadership, our plan was to resume instruction this fall with a low-density hybrid model for our academic programs.
-However, based on the surge in coronavirus cases and public health guidelines, we will now move to a primarily online format for the fall semester.
-Pending further information from the State of California on higher education guidelines, we may be able to offer selected hands-on academic experiences in person for programs that do not translate to an online environment.
+Based on the surge in coronavirus cases and public health guidelines, we have had to move to a primarily online format for the fall semester.
+However, we are pleased to be able to offer selected academic experiences in person for some scientific research and artistic work.

-Before returning to campus, all faculty will be required to complete a COVID-19 training.
+All faculty will be required to complete a COVID-19 training whether you are teaching on campus or online.
 This training is meant to ensure that each faculty member has a shared understanding of their individual responsibility for mitigating the risks associated with the coronavirus.
-Mills staff and students are also required to complete the training.
+Mills staff are also required to complete this training.
 Please review our health and safety guidelines page for detailed prevention protocols designed to protect you and your students while on the Mills campus.
+Enroll in the training.

 After reviewing the faculty survey results on the pedagogical rationales for course modalities and working with academic leadership on courses that would work well online, we have determined that classes will be offered in four teaching modalities:

 The course schedule contains information about the course modality in the notes section for each course.

 Mills has retained Dr. Elham Arabi as an instructional designer to provide faculty and departments with support in instructional design for courses or curricula that is grounded in sound learning theory and that promotes student learning.

 Dr. Arabi is available to assist faculty with:

 If you are interested in a departmental consultation with Dr. Arabi, please send an email to email@example.com.
 If you would like a one-on-one consultation, please complete the Assessment of Instructional Design Needs form to specify your needs.